 Cinematographer Floyd Crosby followed this with acclaimed work in High Noon and dozens of lesser films (he also produced a son named David who went his own unusual route to artistic glory).

 All these folks meshed in The Brave Bulls just as there was a postwar wave of fascination with the grandiose and bloody sport (tradition?barbarism? call it what you will), influenced by writers like Hemingway and Robert Ruark.
-Toreadors and capes decked cinemas with The Bullfighter And The Lady (best of the batch), The Brave One and The Magnificent Matador as well as passages in The Sun Also Rises and Around The World In 80 Days.
+Toreadors and capes decked cinemas with The Bullfighter And The Lady (best of the batch), The Brave One, Pandora And The Flying Dutchman, and The Magnificent Matador as well as passages in The Sun Also Rises and Around The World In 80 Days.